 I’m a second-year Ph.D. student at the University of Washington Paul G. Allen School of Computer Science & Engineering.
-I work between the PLSE, Sampa, and MISL groups applying programming language techniques to problems in architecture and synthetic biology.
+I work between the PLSE, MISL, and Sampa groups applying programming language techniques to problems in architecture and synthetic biology.

-I’m currently working on ways to design and program domain-specific reconfigurable accelerators by applying techniques from programming languages to architecture design.
+I’m also working on ways to design and program domain-specific reconfigurable accelerators by applying techniques from programming languages to architecture design.

 I’ll be heading to Eugene over the summer for the Oregon Programming Languages Summer School.